toasty-boop/gd_tunnel/UpdateLog.md

-# A small update; 0.3.51!
+# 0.3.52 is here!

+- Made loading faster!!

-- Fixed the ufo bouncing really high up when using pads
+- Fixed the loading UI's BG being slightly mis-aligned

+- Optimized game

+- Fixed some physics bugs

-- Made the ship feel more better in physics terms
+- Removed the static player model in the editor

-- Made the new best image slightly smaller
+- Made the new best effect go faster

-- Made the percentage ALWAYS have exactly two decimal points.
-(Same as platformer time)

-- Fixed a bug where the percentage's text size would flicker.

-- Squashed MANY bugs!!!
+- Squashed some bugs >:]

-And..
-That's all for this update!
-I know it might be buggy, but please report any of the bugs to me.
-Thanks!
+I'm trying to find and fix any bugs before the big update.
+I'll update you guys on that later.